 Discussion (1500 words)

+Here’s a “body plan” for the Discussion…

+Para 1: Summarise your findings – deaths from outside clinic setting, no single bullet interventions, combinations good that attack all parts of the cascade, potentilaly gets as great an impact as UTT, although “immediate ART” gets almost same impact and is a lot simpler.

 These results show that within an ART programme in Kenya and under our baseline conditions care is suboptimal.
 Whilst the clinic’s viewpoint indicates that nearly half of all individuals initiating ART were successfully retained in pre-ART care, this outlook fails to capture individuals who never engaged with care.
 When viewed from outside a clinic setting, the majority of HIV-related deaths are attributable to patients who never initiated ART, and in particular to patients who were aware of their HIV-status but due to failings of pre-ART care, did not initiate ART (figure 2).
 Intervening at various points in care with our individual interventions has illustrated that HIV-testing and pre-ART retention are particular weak points in care, as interventions targeting them, such as HBCT or Improved Care, are highly impactful (figure 3).
 In contrast, removing pre-ART care all together (Immediate ART) and additionally actively seeking individuals (Universal Test & Treat) averts the most DALYs between 2010 and 2030; however, these interventions are expensive to implement.
 From our analysis of these individual interventions, no single large-impact low-cost intervention was identified.
 The high impact interventions are expensive, with a high cost per DALY averted and vice versa; yet the majority of interventions tested fell into the category of small-impact low-cost.
 We identified a combination of six interventions that when applied simultaneously improve patient outcomes at a cost of $353 per DALY averted (in comparison to baseline).
 This combination strengthens care at multiple points and is potentially as impactful as the Universal Test and Treat intervention but with a lower average cost-effectiveness ratio.
 However, a cheaper alternative in the form of an Immediate ART intervention may be simpler to implement and yet still be highly impactful.

+Para 2: So what should the world do based on this?
+Stop looking at outcomes from only clinic perspective, but evaluate from poplation perspective.
+Look at deaths in the community.
+Understand point in the cascade for persons dying.
+Stop focussing on and evaluating single interventions.
+Don’t roll-out a wide-spread UTT until the cascade is fixed.
+See Immediate ART for what it is – a way to circumnavigate operational challeneges (and secondarily, to get prevention impact) rather than as a way to gain additiaonl clinic benefit.